pnxtech/hydra/README.md

 ### Special thanks

-A special thanks to Michael Stillwell for generously transfering his `Hydra` project name on NPM!
+A special thanks to Michael Stillwell for generously transferring his `Hydra` project name on NPM!